Adrian-Vidal/EventTrackerProject/README.md

 # EventTrackerProject

 ## Overview
-EventTrackerProject is a full-stack application designed to manage events and related entities.
-It utilizes a MySQL database, Spring Boot for the backend, and Spring Data JPA for ORM.
-The application allows users to perform CRUD operations on events, neighborhoods, and residents.
+EventTrackerProject is a full-stack application that manages events, neighborhoods, and residents.
+It combines a MySQL database, Spring Boot for the backend, and Angular for the front-end user interface.
+Users can perform CRUD operations on the entities and interact with a dynamically updated interface that reflects real-time changes.

 ## REST Endpoints
 ### Events